ankit-prabhavak/FaceRecognitionUnifiedInterfaceTechnoloy/README.md

 ## Application Flow:

 ### 1. User Registration:
-- When a new user registers:
+- When a new user registers
   - They enter personal information (username, password, name, etc.).
   - A profile picture is captured via webcam.
   - The image is processed to generate a face encoding using the `face_recognition` library.